Beep6581/RawTherapee/README.md

 * Public snapshots are published every 7-9 months in the [public GitHub repository](https://github.com/LibRaw/LibRaw).
 * These versions contain support for new cameras that was added after the previous major release.
 The API/ABI of public snapshots is not frozen, and may change.
-* Public snapshots are always tested on a fairly large user base, and may be considered suitable for use in programs that work with files with known origins (that is, recorded directly by users’ digital cameras).
+* Public snapshots are always tested on a fairly large user base, and may be considered suitable for use in programs that work with files with known origins (that is, recorded directly by usersï¿½ digital cameras).
 However, public snapshots should not be considered sufficiently reliable for processing files that are specially constructed for vulnerability testing; that is, they should not be used in public services that allow for anonymous processing of files of unknown provenance

 ## Support and feedback